How to Successfully Start a Business in Malaysia in 2025: A Complete Guide

 - Incorporate your company

-You need to submit the incorporation documents to SSM within the three months from the approval date of the company’s name by SSM.
-You will need to apply for a new name search if you fail to lodge your incorporation documents to SMM within 3 months. - Pay registration fees
+You must submit the incorporation documents to SSM within three months of SSM’s approval date for the company’s name.
+You will need to apply for a new name search if you fail to lodge your incorporation documents with SMM within 3 months. - Pay registration fees

 To register a business in Malaysia, you must pay the SSM registration fees, which vary based on the business structure (e.g., Sdn Bhd, Sole Proprietorship, or Partnership).
 The company registration fee is RM1,000.
 Payments can be made online via MyCoID or at SSM offices upon submission of required documents. - Issuance of a Certificate of Registration

-You will get your new business Registration Certificate within one hour from the payment transaction of registration fee is made. - Open a Corporate Bank Account
+You will get your new business Registration Certificate within one hour of the registration fee payment transaction. - Open a Corporate Bank Account

 Submit the required documents, such as the incorporation certificate, company constitution, and director identification, to open a business bank account in Malaysia. - Register for Taxes